이 콘텐츠는 선택한 언어로 제공되지 않습니다.

 2.3.
 Running a program

 The Clang compiler creates an executable binary file as a result of compiling.
-Complete the following steps to run your program.
+Run your program by executing the binary from the directory that contains it.

 Prerequisites